 I am a Faculty Associate of the Human Rights Institute and a UConn Honors Faculty Fellow.
 I served as the Co-chair for the Latino Studies Section of the Latin American Studies Association from 2012-2014.

-I draw on my training as an historian to serve as the Chair of the West Hartford Board of Education.
+I drew on my training as an historian to serve as an elected member and Chair of the West Hartford Board of Education (2011 – 2017).

 Harvard University Graduate School of Education, Higher Education Program in Management